Template for PTE Summarize Spoken Text: Tips For Higher Scores

 You can encounter this task 2 or 3 times per PTE test.

-How is PTE Summarize Spoken Text scoring?
+How is PTE Summarize Spoken Text scored?

 To get a high score in PTE Summarize Spoken Text, it’s essential to understand how it’s scored.
-5 factors in this task contribute to its overall score.

 Content